Comfort Inn LaGuardia Airport - 83rd St

 The Bronx Brewery was originally started by a group of enthusiastic brewers in 2011 in Connecticut.
-Making their brews available in stores in New York city, the brewery acquired fame for their delicious micro brews.
+Making their brews available in stores in New York City, the brewery gained notoriety for their delicious micro brews.
 Two years later, they found a new home in South Bronx's Port Morris neighborhood.
-Netled in an early 20th-century warehouse, The Bronx Brewery opened its doors in 2013, being the first of its kind in the borough after five decades.
+Netled in an early 20th Century warehouse, The Bronx Brewery opened its doors in 2013, being the first of its kind in the borough after five decades.
 The pale ale variety are the highlight of this place, with the Bronx Pale Ale and the Summer Pale Ale being popular favorites.
 Barrel-aged brews are also available.

 Blackwell Island was also referred to as Welfare Island and thus the Blackwell Island Lighthouse is also referred to as the Welfare Island lighthouse or Roosevelt Lighthouse.
 It is a unique structure built in stone, and is placed at the northeastern tip of Roosevelt Island.
 The rough ashlars in its construction adds to it beauty.
 It is approximately 50 feet (15 meters) tall in height and was built out of gray gneiss.
 After being decommissioned in the 1940s, it was designated a city landmark in 1975.
 Over the years, it has gained a lot of historic significance.

 Named for its splendid shape, The Octagon is a historical building in Manhattan.
 It serves as the entrance to the New York City Lunatic Asylum.
 The dome is as huge as a five stories, and is the only remnant of the hospital.
 This structure is now converted into a large complex that attracts visitors.
 Built in 1834, it is on the National Register of Historic Places.